SGSSGene/clice/README.md

 The `.cb_priority` is a size_t defaulted to 100.
 The lower the value, the earlier it is being executed.

 #### `.mapping` - mapping arguments to values
-Under some circumstances, for example using enums, it user want to map string values into the value domain.
+Under some circumstances, for example using enums, a user wants to map string values into the value domain.
 ```c++
 auto cliLogLevel = clice::Argument {
     .args    = {"-l", "--log_level"},